-Donetsk and Luhansk regions
+Crimea, Donetsk and Luhansk

-The Russia (Sanctions) (EU Exit) (Amendment) (No. 7) Regulations 2022 extended the existing finance, shipping and trade sanctions relating to the Autonomous Republic of Crimea and city of Sevastopol to the non-government controlled areas of the Donetsk oblast and Luhansk oblast of Ukraine.
+UK Russia Sanctions Regulations include broad restrictions on finance and investments in, and trade relating to the Autonomous Republic of Crimea and city of Sevastopol as well as the non-government controlled areas of the Donetsk oblast and Luhansk oblast of Ukraine.

-The extension of territorial scope includes prohibitions relating to:
+The restrictions include prohibitions relating to:

-- the export, making available, supply, or delivery and making available of infrastructure-related goods to a person connected with, or for use in, nongovernment controlled Ukrainian territory; - the provision of technical assistance, brokering services, financial services and funds related to infrastructure-related goods to a person connected with, or for use in, non-government controlled Ukrainian territory; and - providing certain services relating to a relevant infrastructure sector, and tourism, in non-government controlled Ukrainian territory.
+- investments in the non-government controlled Ukrainian territory - the import of goods which originate in non-government controlled Ukrainian territory; - the export, making available, supply, or delivery and making available of infrastructure-related goods to a person connected with, or for use in, nongovernment controlled Ukrainian territory; - the provision of technical assistance, brokering services, financial services and funds related to infrastructure-related goods to a person connected with, or for use in, non-government controlled Ukrainian territory; and - providing certain services relating to a relevant infrastructure sector, and tourism, in non-government controlled Ukrainian territory.

-Other Sanctions
+Other Sanctions Legislation